tg-tian/tg-tian.github.io/_pages/about.md

 I am currently pursuing my graduate studies at [Fudan University](https://www.fudan.edu.cn/en/) under the guidance of Professor [Yang Chen](https://chenyang03.wordpress.com/).
 Prior to this, I earned my Bachelor's degree from the School of Computer Science and Technology at [Dalian University of Technology](https://www.dlut.edu.cn/) in 2020.

 Following my graduation, from June 2020 to June 2022, I served as an embedded software development engineer in [TP-LINK](https://www.tp-link.com/en/)'s Consumer Electronics R&D Department.
-During my time there, I was responsible for the development and maintenance of the TP-LINK NVR-1008H (Network Video Recorder) device, as well as the establishment of the TP-LINK robot operating system platform.
+During my time there, I was responsible for the development and maintenance of the [TP-LINK NVR-1008H](https://www.tp-link.com/en/business-networking/vigi-network-video-recorder/vigi-nvr1008h/) (Network Video Recorder) device, as well as the establishment of the TP-LINK robot operating system platform.

 Since September 2022, I have been involved in research at the School of Computer Science at Fudan University, with a focus on network systems.
 My research interests encompass network measurement, network simulation, network protocols and architecture design and implementation, as well as network security.

+In June to August 2024, I went to Max Planck Institute for Informatics in Germany, where I joined the [Network and Cloud Systems group](https://www.mpi-inf.mpg.de/departments/network-and-cloud-systems) led by Professor [Yiting Xia](https://sites.google.com/view/yitingxia) as a research intern.
+During this period, I independently completed the implementation of a high-precision time synchronization protocol on an FPGA-based Smart NIC.

 Recently, I am particularly interested in cloud-native networking (including network virtualization and containerized networking), distributed storage and network systems (including content delivery networks and InterPlanetary File System), and data center networks.
 I have read numerous papers on these research topics and hope to engage in related research work in the future.